 Mouth Guard Safety

-Mouth guards are also very common requests for physical or contact sports.
+Mouthguards are also very common requests for physical or contact sports.
 They protect the mouth and teeth from significant injuries.
 Your child's dental structure is just beginning to develop at this point.
-Significant impact to the mouth could result in damage that requires corrective or cosmetic surgery.
+Significant impact on the mouth could result in damage that requires corrective or cosmetic surgery.
 The most common categories of dental injuries from sports include:

 Additional Padding for the Knees and Elbows

-More common than not while playing sports is the risk for injuries to the knees, elbows, and wrists.
-Protective padding such as knee, elbow, and wrist pads help to reduce the chances of injuries such as fractures, sprains, cuts, bruises, and burns.
+More common than not while playing sports is the risk of injuries to the knees, elbows, and wrists.
+Protective padding such as the knee, elbow, and wrist pads help to reduce the chances of injuries such as fractures, sprains, cuts, bruises, and burns.